Suspect in Brooklyn subway train shooting has been arrested, officials say - KESQ

 How investigators honed in on James

-Investigators combing through the shooting scene found a Glock 9 mm handgun, three extended magazines, two detonated smoke grenades, two non-detonated smoke grenades, a hatchet and keys to a U-Haul van, NYPD Chief of Detectives James Essig said.
+Investigators combing through the shooting scene found a Glock 9 mm handgun, three extended magazines, two detonated smoke grenades, two non-detonated smoke grenades, a hatchet and keys to a U-Haul van, Essig said.

+The gun found at the scene was purchased by James in Ohio in 2011, Essig said Wednesday.

 A credit card that was used to rent the U-Haul was also found, two law enforcement sources told CNN.
 Two officials told CNN they believe the gun jammed during the shooting.